MCMit: Hardware-Software Co-Design for Mid-Circuit Measurement Error Mitigation: Abstract

 We propose \projecttitle{}, a hardware-software co-design to mitigate branching and latency-induced errors. \projecttitle{} introduces a scalable, constant-latency multi-control branch instruction for faster classical feedback and two qubit-state discriminators, a transformer, and a CNN, with high accuracy even under short measurement durations.
 On the software side, static MCM elimination and stochastic branching complement the hardware by mitigating residual branching errors that persist despite hardware improvements.

 We implement \projecttitle{} on Qubic and evaluate it using experimentally extracted QPU readout traces.
 Our branch instruction reduces feedback latency by up to 70\%, improving circuit depths by up to $7\times$ over Qubic.
-Our CNN discriminator achieves 37-73\% higher accuracy for short measurement durations than the baselines, leading to up to 80\% lower logical error rates in QEC.
-Last, our software mitigation improves fidelity by 18--30\% over baseline methods.
+Our CNN discriminator achieves up to 62\% higher accuracy for short measurement durations than the baselines, driving $1.2-9.4\times$ lower logical error rates in QEC.
+Last, our software mitigation improves fidelity by 18--30\% over baseline methods in DQC workloads.